protron/hearthstone-cards-translator/README.md

 ## Online usage:

-Just go to the [online version (cards updated on 2021-11-22)](http://protron.github.io/hearthstone-cards-translator/output/autocomplete.htm)
+Just go to the [online version](http://protron.github.io/hearthstone-cards-translator/output/autocomplete.htm)

 ## Build (to update to latest HearthstoneJSON by yourself)